oribarilan/workshop_genai/README.md

     Add this to your user-settings json file: `"dev.containers.forwardWSLServices": false`

-    Or, using the GUI: `ctrl+shift+p` --> enter this in the search box: `"dev.containers.forwardWSLServices"` and uncheck it. restart VS Code afterwards.
+    Or, using the GUI: `ctrl+shift+p` --> `Preferences: Open User Settings` --> enter this in the search box: `"dev.containers.forwardWSLServices"` and uncheck it. restart VS Code afterwards.

+    Consider turning this back to `true` after the workshop, if required.

     c.
 Install the Dev-Containers extension: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers